 GeneCards Summary for EPM2A Gene

 EPM2A (EPM2A, Laforin Glucan Phosphatase) is a Protein Coding gene.
-Diseases associated with EPM2A include Epilepsy, Progressive Myoclonic 2B and Progressive Myoclonus Epilepsy, Lafora Type.
+Diseases associated with EPM2A include Myoclonic Epilepsy Of Lafora and Progressive Myoclonus Epilepsy.
 Among its related pathways are Glycogen storage diseases and Glycosaminoglycan metabolism.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and protein tyrosine phosphatase activity.

 UniProtKB/Swiss-Prot for EPM2A Gene